-After 108 years of operation, the East Gate toll house is closed.
-Columbia County bought the rights from the turnpike corporation.
+After 108 years of operation, the East Gate Toll House is closed.
+Columbia County buys the rights from the Turnpike Corporation.

 Two generations of the Decker family occupy the house.

-The toll house is acquired by Eldena Jenssen.
+The East Gate Toll House is acquired by Eldena Jenssen.
 The house is inhabited off and on for the next twenty years.